 \section{Analysis of Blocking Probability}

 For a relay based cellular OFDMA system, we have two types of incoming calls (as mentioned in section \ref{ICI}): direct and hopped calls.
 Let, $N_{D}$ and $N_{H}$ be the number of classes of direct calls and hopped calls respectively.
-Let, $n$ and $h$ denote the class of direct and hopped calls where, $n = 1, \ldots, N_{D} $ and $h = 1, \ldots, N_{H} $.
+Let, $n$ and $h$ denote the class of direct and hopped calls where $n = 1, \ldots, N_{D} $ and $h = 1, \ldots, N_{H} $.
 We denote the subcarrier requirement of class $n$ of direct calls and class $h$ of hopped calls by $M^{n}_{D}$, $M^{h}_{H BR}$ and $M^{h}_{H RM}$ on BS-MS, BS-RS and RS-MS links respectively such that, $M^{h}_{H} = M^{h}_{H BR} + M^{h}_{H RM}$.
 Note that $M^{h}_{H}$ denotes the total subcarriers required by the class $h$ user of the hopped call.
 If an incoming user in base region requires $M^{n}_{D}$ subcarriers, then it belongs to class $n$ of direct call and if it requires $M^{h}_{H}$ subcarriers in any of the relay regions, then it belongs to class $h$ of hopped call.
-Now onwards, we will denote the probability of subcarrier requirement for various calls by $ \mathbb{P}_{BS-MS}\left( M_{D}^{n}\right)$, $\mathbb{P}_{BS-RS}\left( M_{HBR}^{h}\right) $ and $\mathbb{P}_{RS-MS}\left( M_{HRM}^{h}\right)$ on BS-MS, BS-RS and RS-MS links respectively. \\ To admit a direct call, the required number of subcarriers should be available at the BS.
+Hereafter, we denote the probability of subcarrier requirement for various calls by $ \mathbb{P}_{BS-MS}\left( M_{D}^{n}\right)$, $\mathbb{P}_{BS-RS}\left( M_{HBR}^{h}\right) $ and $\mathbb{P}_{RS-MS}\left( M_{HRM}^{h}\right)$ on BS-MS, BS-RS and RS-MS links respectively.
+These probabilities are evaluated as illustrated in Eq.\ref{Eq_18} in Section \ref{class}. \\ To admit a direct call, the required number of subcarriers should be available at the BS.
 However, to accomodate a hopped call, the required number of subcarriers should be available at BS as well as RS.